Koushikman26/CyberLabs-CPT/README.md

 This repository showcases real-world networking scenarios built in Cisco Packet Tracer, covering core concepts in cybersecurity, routing, remote access, and network service setup — all backed by hands-on configuration and testing.

 > 💡 Built as part of my cybersecurity journey at La Trobe University, Australia 🇦🇺
-> 🔧 Split and co-developed with my teammate — collaborative learning, real setups, real protocols.
+🔧 Fully designed, configured, and documented by me — hands-on learning through real setups and protocols.

 ---